Click Icon to Copy Verbose Score

 General Recommendations For Hardening

-- Prevent access from the internet to the appliance.
+- Prevent access from the unsecured networks, such as the Internet, to the appliance.
 If internet access to the appliance is required, restrict appliance access to only known, trusted hosts on ports/protocols that are included in the user guides.

 - Protect Cisco Secure Email Gateway and Cisco Secure Email and Web Manager appliances behind a filtering device such as a firewall, and filter traffic to/from the appliances while only allowing known, trusted hosts to send traffic to the appliances.
 Using a two-layer firewall can provide flexibility in network planning so that end users do not connect directly to the outer DMZ.
 See the Deployment sections of the User Guides for Cisco Secure Email Gateway and Cisco Secure Email and Web Manager.